Azure/azure-sdk-for-net/sdk/network/Azure.ResourceManager.Network/src/autorest.md

   - remove-operation: 'GetActiveSessions'
   - remove-operation: 'DisconnectActiveSessions'
   - remove-operation: 'VirtualNetworks_ListDdosProtectionStatus'
-  - from: serviceEndpointPolicy.json # Resource type should be readonly for this resource.
+  - from: serviceEndpointPolicy.json
     where: $.definitions
     transform: >
       $.ServiceEndpointPolicyDefinition.properties['type']['readOnly'] = true;
+    reason: Resource type should be readonly for this resource.
   - from: virtualNetworkGateway.json
     where: $.definitions
     transform: >